Introduction to Fashion and Textiles 2

 This is a popular course and can either be studied on a Monday or Thursday evening.
 Please indicate which day you are applying for in the personal statement part of your application.

-Introduction to Fashion and Textiles 2 is designed for adults and school pupils with a keen interest in this subject or beginners with little or no Fashion and Textiles experience who would like to develop skills and understanding in this area.
+Introduction to Fashion and Textiles 2 is designed for adults and school pupils with a keen interest in this subject or beginners with little or no Fashion and Textile experience who would like to develop skills and understanding in this area.

-You will be introduced to the principles of Fashion and Textiles Design and this course is suitable for new students and those progressing on from Introduction to Fashion and Textiles 1.
+You will be introduced to the principles of Fashion and Textiles Design and this course is suitable for new students and those progressing from Introduction to Fashion and Textiles 1.

 This course will ensure you are well prepared to progress onto study at a higher level at Art College or on one of our full-time courses in the School of Art and Design at Edinburgh College.